TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/05 - Deuteronomy/Deuteronomy 20/Deuteronomy 20.2.md

 ---

-And it shall be, when ye draw nigh unto the battle, that the priest shall approach and speak unto the people,
+It shall be, when you draw near to the battle, that the priest shall approach and speak to the people,